Four Generations: Where Did It All Begin?

 Our music has transitioned, and we are continuing to make changes.
 Much of our audience grew up in the 50’s, and we’re bringing back some of the things we did before Jason was even born.

 Have I been blessed?
-Looking back on my 50th year, I can only shake my head at the memories and times shared.
+Looking back on my 50+ years with the Jolly Ramblers, I can only shake my head at the memories and times shared.
 I think I can safely say, “Been there… done that.”

 Through the years the Jolly Ramblers have been blessed with many talented musicians and very little transition turnover.
 As music tastes changed, we were able to adapt and survive.
 Obviously, our church work and gospel CD’s played a huge role in keeping us busy.

-The guys in our present group – Ken, Jason, Leon and Jimbo – are just good people.
-Ken, Leon, Jim (and Myron and Gary B) are so patient when the grandsons join us.
+The guys in our present group – Ken, Jason, Jacob and Myron – are just good people.
+Ken and Myron are so patient when the grandsons join us.
 They are encouraging and such excellent role models for the boys.
 Thank you.

 As the industry has changed, so have the venues.
 The glory days with packed ballrooms for polka fests… Gibbon and Ellsworth were so much fun… are history.
 So many of our favorite venues no longer exist.